SPAN-Enterprises/taxbandits-python-sdk/README.md

 }
 ```
 ## To view form transmitted to IRS
+Once the IRS accepts or rejects your Form, you will be notified using webhook.
+In order to configure webhook there are several libraries available in Python.
+Some of them are,

+1. ngrok
+2. webhooks
+3. Thorn and so on

+In this project we have used __ngrok__ for configuring webhook.

 1. Configure ngrok
 2. Add webhook URL to your Sandbox account

 ### Configure ngrok
-setup ngrok for webhook url and routing callback to localhost
+Setup ngrok for webhook url and routing callback to localhost
 Follow procedure in ngrok site to Install and [setup ngrok](https://ngrok.com/download)
 ### Add webhook URL to Sandbox account
 1. Sign-in to your [TaxBandits Sandbox](https://sandbox.taxbandits.com/) account